 This article explains the general usage of the Hetzner FreeBSD Rescue System.

-Reset tab in Robot).
+Reset tab on Robot).

 root via SSH.

-Please therefore use the command
+Please use the command

 mount -t ufs /dev/da1p1 /mnt

-First of all, list the pools that can be imported by using the command:
+First, list the pools that can be imported by using the command:

-To mount for example the pool
+To mount the pool

-/mnt, use the following command:
+/mnt, for example, use the following command:

 zpool import -o altroot=/mnt my_pool